openrails/openrails-triage/README.md

 * "(card): has more votes than card above"
 * "(card): no _link type_ link is found" - when a discussion link and/or blueprint link is missing
 * "(card): no normal _link type_ link is found" - when a discussion link and/or blueprint link is present but not in the expected form
+* "(card): no labels found" - when required labels are missing